Pentecostal Foreign Mission of Norway: Japan

 The Örebro Mission (Swedish) started with a Bible course in Kobe during 1957 and opened a Bible Institute in 1961.
 Norwegian Pentecostals joined in 1968.
 The school building in Kobe was partly destroyed in an earthquake some time ago, but has been partially renovated.
 The school is overcrowded and is planning expansion.
 In Katsuyama a new Pentecostal church was established.

 Pakistan

 In Pakistan, the Pentecostal Foreign Mission of Norway cooperated with the Full Gospel Assemblies of Pakistan (FGA), in areas concerning the mission, school education, healthcare and targeted efforts to improve the situation of women and children.
 There is much illiteracy, especially among women.
 They established Full Gospel Church Multan and churches in Latifabad.

 India

 The Norwegian Pentecostal Mission has been engaged in India since 1910.
-Agnes Beckdal (nee Thelle) and Dagmar Engstrøm (nee Gregersen) were sent there.
+Agnes Beckdal (née Thelle) and Dagmar Engstrøm (née Gregersen) were sent there.
 They had heard the words Banda, Banda, when they were called (presumably by God) and they understood this was their call to travel.
 On the map, they found out where God had called them, a small town southeast of New Delhi, in India.
 Later Henrik Engstrøm travelled to Banda and was engaged to Dagmar.
 They married in India.

 In 1942 the couple Gerd and Robert Bergsaker travelled to India.